keepthrifty/keepthrifty.github.io/_posts/2017-02-13-how-much-is-your-stuff-costing-you.md

 author_email: chris@keepthrifty.com

 title: "How Much is Your Stuff Costing You?"
-description: "ow much stuff is in your house?
+description: "How much stuff is in your house?
 Your garage?
 Or, heaven forbid, in a storage unit?
 Beyond the nuisance of clutter, I've been wondering something recently - how much is all this stuff costing us?"

 image: /img/posts/2017-02-13-how-much-is-your-stuff-costing-you/clutter.jpg